Carlos8019/bookingApiAlten/README.md

 3.-Database

-  -This web app will be using 4 tables to manage the reservation functionality with Mysql.
+  -This web app will be using 4 tables to manage the reservation functionality with SQL Server

     *Clients -> information of clients such as email, password